 - weak flaky horn

-The horse hoof abscesses are not surprising because when the hoof horn is weak at a cellular level, micro breaks in the structure make the keratin far more vulnerable to attack by organisms but there is more to it than just zinc.
-Copper also is vitally important for keratin health as along with zinc it enables a function which prevents fats and oils from oxidising.
+Hoof abscesses in the horse hoof are not surprising because when the hoof horn is weak at a cellular level, micro breaks in the structure make the keratin far more vulnerable to attack by organisms, but there is more to it than just zinc.
+Copper too is vitally important for keratin health.
+Along with zinc it enables a function which prevents fats and oils from oxidising.
 Oxidative damage to the fats in the hoof structure breaks the protective seal on the hoof, causing over drying (weak flaky horn) and weakening of the ‘glue’ between the cells.
 Copper also enables important enzymatic functions required for anaerobic metabolism in rapidly dividing cells.
-The all important sulphur cross bridges that hold keratin strands together are often compromised because these enzymatic functions are compromised due to copper insufficiency in the body.
+Important sulphur cross bridges that hold keratin strands together are often compromised because these enzymatic functions are compromised due to copper insufficiency in the body.

 The really surprising thing is that in cattle, deficiencies of copper and zinc have been linked strongly to: